ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 :::{note}
 Ray Serve Autoscaling allows the `min_replicas` to be 0 when starting your deployment; the scale up will be started when you start sending traffic.
 There will be a cold start time as the Ray ServeHandle waits (blocks) for available replicas to assign the request.
 :::
-**max_replicas[default_value=1]**: Max replicas is the maximum number of replicas for the deployment.
-Ray Serve Autoscaling will rely on the Ray Autoscaler to scale up more nodes when the currently available cluster resources (CPUs, GPUs, etc) are not enough to bring up more replicas.
+**max_replicas[default_value=1]**: The maximum number of replicas for the deployment.
+Ray Serve Autoscaling will rely on the Ray Autoscaler to scale up more nodes when the currently available cluster resources (CPUs, GPUs, etc.) are not enough to support more replicas.

 **target_num_ongoing_requests_per_replica[default_value=1]**: The config is to maintain how many ongoing requests are expected to run concurrently per replica at most.
 If the number is lower, the scale up will be done more aggressively.
 :::{note}